Bhavith-Chandra/NeuroGenesis/README.md

 A cutting-edge neural architecture framework inspired by biological neural systems, featuring metaplastic synapses and grid cell encoders for advanced spatial representation and adaptive learning.

+# NOTE: for Comments and Documentation, I've been using AI Tools for ease

 ## 🌟 Vision & Mission

 **NeuroGenesis** aims to bridge the gap between biological neural systems and artificial intelligence by implementing biologically-inspired neural architectures that can: